owenvoke/blade-fontawesome/UPGRADE.md

 This major release updates to Font Awesome 7.x, if you are using Font Awesome Pro icons, these should be updated.

+### Configuration

+Blade FontAwesome will now load all icon sets defined in your `config/blade-fontawesome.php` file.

+To remove an icon set, remove it from the main config array.

 ### Laravel 12 required

 Laravel `12` or higher is now required.